-On the occurrence of one of these conditions the front panel BUSY signal (CONTROL bus) is active, the red BUSY LED is on and the bit 2 (BUSY) and bit 3 (GLOBAL BUSY) of the Status Register 1 are set to 1 (see § 4.13).
+On the occurrence of one of these conditions the front panel BUSY signal (CONTROL bus) is active, the red BUSY LED is on and the bit 2 (BUSY) and bit 3 (GLOBAL BUSY) of the Status Register 1 are set to 1 (see § 4.15).

-The BUSY LED lights up also while the board is configuring (power ON).
+The BUSY LED also lights up while the board is configuring (power ON).

-Actually, each module sets to 1 its BUSY output after the leading edge of a pulse on the COMMON input (module busy) and releases it to 0 at the end of the conversion sequence.
-When the module is busy, it does not accept another COMMON pulse.
+Actually, each module sets to 1 its BUSY output after the leading edge of a pulse on the GATE input and releases it to 0 at the end of the conversion sequence.
+When the module is busy, it does not accept another GATE pulse.